Dumnersm580/8774-inv-mang/README.md

-# Raider Robotics Parts Management
+# Rest Robotics Parts Management
-The 5024 Inventory Management System (IMS) is a small side-project designed by two team members to provide a simple tool for locating items in our team's shop.
+The 8774 Inventory Management System (IMS) is a small side-project designed by two team members to provide a simple tool for locating items in our team's shop.

 ## Features